 Appeals of Course Grades.
 A student may appeal a course grade by writing to the program director, providing factual evidence for changing the final course grade.
-Appeals will be considered individually on their merits and will not be considered as precedent.
-The program director will notify the student of the decision on the appeal in writing, within two weeks of receipt of the appeal.
+Appeals will be considered individually on their merits and will not be considered as precedentThe program director will notify the student of the decision on the appeal in writing, within two weeks of receipt of the appeal.

 Satisfactory Academic Progress.
+Determination of satisfactory academic progress is made by the PA program director upon advisement by the progress and promotions committee, at the conclusion of each semester/term.
 Satisfactory academic progress for students in the Physician Assistant Program consists of the successful completion of all requirements necessary for the advancement from one semester to the next.
 These requirements are as follows:

-Preclinical Year: Completion of all required courses (a total of 57 credits) during the fall, spring, and summer terms within the scheduled semester or term and within one year of initial matriculation.
+Preclinical Year: Completion of all required courses (a total of 58 credits) during the fall, spring, and summer terms within the scheduled semester or term and within one year of initial matriculation.